 He has also performed in many concerts, both at home and abroad, including Mahler's Lieder eines Fahrenden Gesellen in the Kurhaus, Wiesbaden with the Sinfonieorchester, Lunchtime concerts in the National Concert Hall, Dublin, recitals of Schumann's Dichterliebe and Liederkreis Op.39 in the City Hall, Hong Kong.

-This season includes Bach’s Cantata BWV 82 Ich habe genug with the Wiesbaden Sinfonieorchester under the baton of Patrick Lange and baritone soloist in Puccini’s Missa di Gloria with the Hungarian National Philharmonic Orchestra with Zsolt Hamar.
+The past season has also included Bach’s Cantata BWV 82 Ich habe genug with the Wiesbaden Sinfonieorchester under the baton of Patrick Lange and baritone soloist in Puccini’s Missa di Gloria with the Hungarian National Philharmonic Orchestra with Zsolt Hamar.

-Competition successes include finalist in the Veronica Dunne International Singing competition 2010, where he also received the Joan Sutherland prize for 'Most Promising Singer'.
-He was a semifinalist and prizewinner in the 2010 International Vocal Competition in s'Hertogenbosch, The Netherlands.
+Competition successes include 3rd Prize (Deutsches Fach) in Die Meistersinger von Nürnberg Singing Competition 2018, finalist in the Veronica Dunne International Singing competition 2010, where he also received the Joan Sutherland prize for 'Most Promising Singer’ and semifinalist and prizewinner in the 2010 International Vocal Competition in s'Hertogenbosch, The Netherlands.
 He was also winner of the RIAM Irené Sandford Award for Singers and winner of numerous prizes in the national Feis Ceoil, Dublin.